1 Samuel 13:1–23 . . . Bible Study Summary with Videos and Questions

 Saul had no choice but to return and attempt to defend himself against this Philistine attack.
 Trying to put his best foot forward, he blew the trumpet that summoned the nation to battle again.
 Jonathan was under Saul’s authority, but it appears as though Saul didn't want to admit that he'd acted passively while Jonathan took a very hearty action.

-Comparing the situations in chapter 11 (see Week #10's summary) with chapter 13, they appear to be quite different.
+Comparing the situations in chapter 11 (highlighted in our summary of 1 Samuel 11:1–15) with chapter 13, they appear to be quite different.
 In chapter 11, Saul was Spirit-empowered when he became angry and forcefully called all Israel to fight the Ammonites.
 Here, Saul isn't said to have been empowered by the Spirit, and he was certainly less forceful when calling the nation to war.
 He summoned the Israelites, but far fewer than the earlier 330,000 showed up.
 Those who presented themselves for battle did so tentatively.
 When the Israelites learned the size of the Philistine army, they were terrified and began to hide and desert.

 8 He waited seven days, the time set by Samuel; but Samuel did not come to Gilgal, and Saul’s men began to scatter.